 Step 4: Select the folders to backup and sync to your Google drive account

 A common Google Drive account folder will be created for files and folders merged from multiple Google Drive accounts.
-You can access those files on Google Drive either through desktop app or web.
+You can access those files on Google Drive either through a desktop app or the web.
 But if you are adding or deleting files from your old Google Drive account, they will not be reflected into your new Google Drive folder.
-Because your old account is disconnected from Google Drive backup and sync application.
+Because your old account is disconnected from the Google Drive backup and sync application.

 Since you have merged two Google Drive accounts to a computer there are chances of duplicate files or folders being created in any one of the drive accounts or on your computer.
-File duplication occurs due to saving same file in different accounts that are merged together.
+File duplication occurs due to saving the same file in different accounts that are merged together.

 Duplicate files occupy more space on your limited drive storage.
 To find and delete duplicate files on your drive, you can use an online duplicate file remover tool to delete the duplicate files on your drive storage.

-Once all the files are synced between old and new Google drive accounts.
+Once all the files are synced between old and new Google Drive accounts.
 You can start accessing your old Google Drive files and folders on your new account and on computer.